All About Your Trip to Bremen:

 Where to Eat in Bremen

-Bremen has many restaurants and there is something for every taste.
+Bremen has many restaurants and there is something for every taste and for every budget.

 My favorite restaurant (for more than 15 years) is El Mundo.
 They have changed location a few years ago, and are now located in Überseestadt.
 It is the biggest restaurant in Bremen (about 700 seats) and they have delicious food.
 They offer good vegetarian and vegan food as well, and decent portions.
 Tip: be there before 7 pm otherwise you might have to wait until you find a seat.